ankita34359/Web-development-training/02_Lecture: CSS Basics Part-I/02_Notes.md

 | `:first-child`      | Applies styles to the first child of an element                 |
 | `:last-child`       | Applies styles to the last child of an element                  |
 | `:nth-child(n)`     | Applies styles to the nth child of an element                   |

+---

+## Conclusion

+This lecture provided a comprehensive understanding of CSS properties and their applications.
+By combining these properties, I can create visually appealing and responsive web pages.